Get a strategy.md doc for your AI workflows

 Synthesis template

-a context file in advanced LLM workflows (Gemini, Claude, etc.).
+as a context file in advanced LLM workflows (Gemini, Claude,

 First, determine the strategy type based on the interview

-delivery is customized.
-BRAND: A corporate identity, holding company, or umbrella brand spanning
+customized.
+BRAND: A corporate identity, holding company, or

 Output a JSON object with two keys: "type" (one of